KunalDemla/Portfolio/README.md

 ###### future updates needed-
 * responsiveness
-* more projects and schivements XD
+* more projects and achivements XD